LucaBn/video-controls/README.md

 # Video Controls
-Chrome extension that adds controls on videos
+Chrome extension that adds controls to videos playing in your browser

 ## How to use:
 1. Download the [zip file](https://github.com/LucaBn/video-controls/archive/refs/heads/main.zip)